zuozhenggh/learning-library/developer-library/micronaut-oci-atp/setup/setup.md

 The Oracle Autonomous Database uses an extra level of security in the form of a wallet containing access keys for your new Database.

-To connect locally you need download and configure the ATP Wallet locally.
+To connect locally you need to download and configure the ATP Wallet locally.

 1. In the OCI Console, click on the burger menu and select 'Autonomous Transaction Processing' under 'Oracle Database'.